MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/audio/how-to/set-up-post-call-analytics.md

 > [!IMPORTANT]
 >
-> * Azure AI Multimodal Intelligence is available in preview.
+> * Azure AI Content Understanding is available in preview.
 Public preview releases provide early access to features that are in active development.
 > * Features, approaches, and processes may change or have constrained capabilities, prior to General Availability (GA).
 > * For more information, *see* [**Supplemental Terms of Use for Microsoft Azure Previews**](https://azure.microsoft.com/support/legal/preview-supplemental-terms).

-Azure AI Multimodal Intelligence in [Azure AI Studio](https://ai.azure.com/) is a feature that allows you to extract insights from audio files using customizable extraction schemas.
-You can use Multimodal Intelligence to generate summaries, detect roles, extract information, and more from the conversation transcripts of your audio files.
+Azure AI Content Understanding in [Azure AI Studio](https://ai.azure.com/) is a feature that allows you to extract insights from audio files using customizable extraction schemas.
+You can use Content Understanding to generate summaries, detect roles, extract information, and more from the conversation transcripts of your audio files.

 Post-call analytics is a process that uses AI, natural language processing (NLP), and speech analytics to review customer-agent interactions after a call ends.
 It can help you gain insights, measure performance, and improve customer experiences.

-In this article, you learn how to create a post call analytics workflow with a Multimodal Intelligence project using the following resources:
+In this article, you learn how to create a post call analytics workflow with a Content Understanding project using the following resources:

 * An AI Studio hub and connected Azure Blob Storage account.

 * An Azure AI services connection for the hub.

-* A Multimodal Intelligence project in the hub.
+* A Content Understanding project in the hub.

 ## Prerequisites